Working towards the world's best tourism and hospitality education network by connecting faculty and students to industry, and to each other.

 Morgan Westcott, General Manager

-A graduate of the BCIT tourism marketing program, Morgan holds a BA in English, an MA in Tourism Management, and has management-level experience in cultural tourism promotions, food & beverage operations, and special events.
+A graduate of the BCIT tourism marketing program, Morgan holds a BA in English, an MA in Tourism Management, and has management-level experience in cultural tourism, food & beverage operations, and special events.

 Morgan manages LinkBC's operations, staff and strategic direction.
-She oversees projects and events including the annual Case Competition, Student-Industry Rendezvous, Project Change, and the Study Tourism in BC Marketing Plan.
+She oversees projects and events including the annual Case Competition, Student-Industry Rendezvous, and Project Change.

 Adrian Dhalla, Membership and Events Officer

-Adrian has over a decade of industry experience, primarily with tour operators and attractions in Canada and Europe.
+Adrian has over a decade of industry experience with tour operators and attractions in Canada and Europe.
 His areas of expertise include customer service, sales, marketing, communications, event/tour management and public/media relations.

-Adrian holds a BA from the University of Toronto and Certificates in Business, Event and Volunteer Management, Information Technology, and Graphic Design.
+Adrian holds a BA from U of T and Certificates in Business, Event and Volunteer Management, Information Technology, and Graphic Design.
 In addition, Adrian recently assisted with the marketing of programs and the coordination of events at two local universities.

 LinkBC Advisory Board